SSenarath/ColorSchemeGenerator/README.md

 A webpage application that allows a user to generate a color scheme given a seed color and a mode.
 This was an optional solo project from [Scrimba’s Frontend Developer Career Path] (https://scrimba.com/learn/frontend).

-I initially chose to take on this project, because I thought it would help me practice fetching from API’s – which it did.
+I initially chose to take on this project, because I thought it would help me practice fetching from APIs – which it did.
 However, I did not anticipate that this would become one of my most used applications as I use it regularly to create colour schemes for new projects.

 ## Table of Contents
 * [Demo](#demo)